copernicus-mogley/zkav.club/infrastructure/zcash/moderation.md

 ## Appeals

-* Users may appeal moderation decisions via the instance’s published contact method (to be added).
+* Users may appeal moderation decisions via the instance contact method once the instance is live (we will link it here when available).
 * Appeals should include the link, a description, and the requested remedy.

 ## Special cases